Why should I do Startup Onramp?

 By investing a small amount of time and money at the beginning of your startup journey we believe you can greatly increase your chances of success.

-More than 90% of all startups fail, many of them by making predictable mistakes.
+More than 90% of all startups fail, in many cases because the founders make predictable mistakes.
 By showing you what actions have consistently led to success in other startups, and what have led to failure, we aim to equip you with the skills and knowledge to “un-fail” your startup by avoiding costly mistakes and successfully navigating the first year.

 Who is it for?

 Startup Onramp is for new and first-time startup founders and anyone who has an idea for a startup but is struggling to know what to do next.

 If you’re stuck in a corporate job, or just fed up selling time to make a living, and have an idea for a startup, the Startup Onramp program could be just what you need to get from idea to execution.